lisamarimyrene/cssgroup4/README.md

 # About the project

-In this project we are making a scrollytelling that has an socially impactful theme.
+In this project we are making a scrollytelling story that has a socially impactful theme.
-This project goes through a story about how Global Warming are affecting the different seasons.
+The story is about how Global Warming is affecting the different seasons; spring (front page), summer, fall and winter.

 This project is useful for developing our skills further as Web Devolopers.
 A scrollytelling is also a good way to tell a story.